 This post has been years in the making.
 I’m currently at the Toyota dealership waiting on my car to be serviced and it suddenly dawned on me that I can no longer contain my thoughts on “day-of coordination.”

 First, let me say that this post is not to offend any of you who currently offer day-of services.
-Sometimes when I look back on my pricing and packaging systems, I think “What a dum dum.
-What was I thinking!?”
-But the truth is that I had to make all the mistakes in order to clearly understand and have confidence in how I run my business now.
+Sometimes when I look back on my pricing and packaging systems, I think “What was I thinking!?”
+The truth is that I had to make all the mistakes in order to clearly understand and have confidence in how I run my business now.
 The Wedding Biz Buzz is a safe place, but also an honest one, so here I go.

 My top reason why I believe day-of coordination is detrimental to our industry is that it leads to confusion and chaos every time.
 As professionals, our job is to provide expertise, guidance, organization and excellent communication throughout the entire wedding weekend.
 If you are a believer in day-of coordination, then my question to you is: how can you effectively coordinate all details related to timeline, vendors, design setup, wedding party, family and teardown stepping in just 30 (even 60 days) before the wedding date?